techtraits/techtraits-blog/_posts/2013-02-17-Monitoring-python-servers-with-pyformance-and-graphite.markdown

         reactor.run()
     except Exception as e:
         print(e)
-{% endcodeblock %}
+{% endhighlight %}

 # Complex Metrics

 Having a counter in code is useful but does not need a whole library.
 The real value of of pyformance is in more complex metrics such as histograms.
 Histograms calculate the distribution of a random event such as response times and packet sizes.
 In our example we will now accept a client side parameter "world_size" as a query string variable.
 Line 15,  16 and 17 in the code below show how we create and update a histogram metric.

-{% codeblock Complex Metrics lang:python %}
+{% highlight python linenos %}
 #!/usr/bin/python
 from twisted.internet import reactor from twisted.web.server import Site